Determination

 chain reaction (PCR) is largely used in molecular biology for

 increasing the copy number of a specific DNA fragment.
-The succession of 20
+The succession

 replication cycles makes it possible to multiply the quantity of the

 fragment of interest by a factor of 1 million.
-The PCR technique has
+The PCR technique

 revolutionized genomics research.
 Several quantification methodologies

-are available to determine the DNA replication efficiency of the
+are available to determine the DNA replication efficiency

 reaction which is the probability of replication of a DNA molecule at a

 replication cycle.
-We elaborate a quantification procedure based on
+We elaborate a quantification procedure

 the exponential phase and the early saturation phase of PCR.
 The

-reaction efficiency is supposed to be constant in the exponential
+reaction efficiency is supposed to be constant in the

 phase, and decreasing in the saturation phase.
 We propose to model the

-PCR amplification process by a branching process which starts
+PCR amplification process by a branching process which

 as a Galton–Watson branching process followed by a size-dependent

 process.
-Using this stochastic modelling and the conditional
+Using this stochastic modelling and the

 least-squares estimation method, we infer the reaction efficiency from a